 Here I am at Cumberland, wrestling with hollow hope that the clouds, thick and full of promise, might crack open and give me a belated baptism.
 Blue funny faces remedy the forty-three degree fever for one quick minute, the coloured ice glossing my lips until I’m a pale shade of cyanosis.
 Swigging down coffee doesn’t sit well with the melting barbs of ice in my throat; my teeth frozen in a futile resolution to my thirst.

 A palomino dropped dead yesterday afternoon from colic.
 The mare had been sick for days, splayed on her side to draw out the pain, her gut distended as though she was ready to foal.
-Just before Kerry had to get the shotgun, she got to her feet, hobbled over to the fence, and dropped to her death in the dirt.
+Just before Kerry went to get the shotgun, she got to her feet, hobbled over to the fence, and dropped to her death in the dirt.

 The stock will not die from colic.
 Instead, they will starve and thirst until rib cages protrude through paper thin hides; craggy, matted hair shrouding more bones and bleeding skin.